emsaw721/ragnarok/README.md

 ## Roadmap

-Future iterations of this app will have
+Future iterations of this app will have cards with working links to an online edition of the comic books/ series name it is displaying, the animation on the front page will include a zoom out as well as the fade in, and the gifs section will get five additional gifs for every call, not just the five designated for the time of day.

 ## Authors and acknowledgment